aandergr/kspalculator/README.md

    better.

 In contrast to the constraints, preferences aren't hard requirements for a design suggestion to be shown up.
-Adding preferences only adds criterias under which designs may be considered better than others.
+Adding preferences only adds criteria under which designs may be considered better than others.
 This means, specifying more preferences, *more* designs will be suggested.

 If you specify `--cost`, results will be sorted by their cost instead of their mass.